DolicaAkelloEgwel/gans-workshop/presentation.md

 # Image Data

-So for images we need something like a list for holding values for our pixels, but we need something more...
+So for images we ought to use something like a list for holding values for our pixels, but with something a bit more...

 ![w:700 center](./presentation-images/star-image-example.png)